What’s It Like to Be an Engineer?

 SpaceX rocket launch

-You’d expect engineering to be tough as nails, right?
-Well, not exactly.
-There are moments when the work can get monotonous, like rehashing the same design with tiny tweaks, on loop.
+You might think engineering is always challenging, right?
+Well, not necessarily.
+There are times when the work can become repetitive, like using the same design with minor tweaks, over and over.

-This ties back to the challenges.
-Not every engineer is working on spine-tingling, bleeding-edge stuff.
-It all comes down to where you clock in and what role you’re in.
+This aspect ties back to the challenges.
+Not every engineer works on riveting, cutting-edge projects.
+It boils down to where you work and the position you hold.

-Take engineers at SpaceX, they’re designing rockets to scoot over to Mars, pushing the limits of what’s possible.
-Others might be stuck behind a desk, crafting project proposals for others to carry out.
+Some engineers, like those at SpaceX, are designing rockets to venture to Mars, pushing the boundaries of technology.
+Others might spend their days writing project proposals for other engineers to execute.

-Broadly, engineering can offer a pretty cozy middle-class lifestyle.
-And for those who really push the envelope, the chance to break into the high-life is definitely up for grabs.
-I mean, I know a bunch of engineers raking in north of $500k a year.
+In general, engineering can provide a comfortable middle-class life.
+And for those who push themselves, the opportunity to climb into the upper-class echelon is definitely within reach.
+I know plenty of engineers making over $500k annually.

 “What’s it like to be an engineer?” wrap up